BoChinTsai/SikuliX-API/README.md

 <br /><br />
 This repo is **fully Maven**, so a fork of this repo can be directly used as project in NetBeans/Eclipse/... or with mvn on commandline<br />
 It produces a lightweight **sikulix-api.jar**, that only contains the Sikuli Java API and is intended for use in pure Java or in Java aware scripting and testing environments while developing in IDEs (depends on [Sikuli Basics](https://github.com/RaiMan/SikuliX-Basics) )<br /><br />
-At runtime in pure Java or in Java aware scripting and testing environments as well when using standalone Jython you need the **sikuli-java.jar** in class path (contains [Sikuli Basics](https://github.com/RaiMan/SikuliX-Basics)). <br />It can be produced using *mvn -f pom_make_sikulix-java-jar.xml clean package assembly:single*.<br />
+At runtime in pure Java or in Java aware scripting and testing environments as well when using standalone Jython you need the **sikulix-java.jar** in class path (contains [Sikuli Basics](https://github.com/RaiMan/SikuliX-Basics)). <br />It can be produced using *mvn -f pom_make_sikulix-java-jar.xml clean package assembly:single*.<br />
 To run Sikuli scripts from commandline in any of the supported scripting languages you need the **sikuli-script.jar** (currently only Jython supported).It contains [Sikuli Basics](https://github.com/RaiMan/SikuliX-Basics), [Sikuli Jython](https://github.com/RaiMan/SikuliX-Jython) and a complete Jython 2.5.4.<br />
 It can be produced using *mvn -f pom_make_sikuli-script-jar.xml clean package assembly:single*.<br />